-$^{^{26}}$ Dividing the 1.468 pp reduction in voluntary contributions after 9 months from Table 4 by 5pp yields a 29.4% crowd-out rate.
+$^{26}$ Dividing the 1.468 pp reduction in voluntary contributions after 9 months from Table 4 by 5pp yields a 29.4% crowd-out rate.

-27We also examine the probability of making the maximum 403(b) contribution (with too few individuals participating in the 457 to make this a meaningful part of the analysis), and find a small reduction of 3 pp (Appendix Figure A.9), which is about 30 percent of the baseline mean.
+$^{27}$ We also examine the probability of making the maximum 403(b) contribution (with too few individuals participating in the 457 to make this a meaningful part of the analysis), and find a small reduction of 3 pp (Appendix Fig. A.10), which is about 30% of the baseline mean.

-Figure 4: Event study regression estimates
+Fig. 3.
+Event study regression estimates

 Notes: Figure plots OLS estimates of the interaction between indicators for tenure month and an indicator for being hired after July 2010 from the event study regressions corresponding to equation 4.
 Whiskers denote 95 percent confidence intervals with standard errors clustered by employee.
 Additional control variables include the monthly S&P 500 index, and indicators for tenure month, female, full-time employee, married, single, and income and age bands.
-Administrative data on faculty at a large public university, statistics from their first nine months of hire, which covers their first year excluding June through August, when many faculty do not receive a salary.
-Faculty who chose the university DC plan with mandatory contributions when hired can then choose voluntary DC contributions.
-Voluntary DC participation consists of contributions to either the 403(b) plan or the 457 plan, or, beginning in 2013, Roth options of each.
-The voluntary DC contribution rate is defined similarly, with Roth contributions adjusted for their post-tax status, and is reported relative to annual salary.

-The patterns differ among employees with salaries over \$75,000, in the right panel of Figure 5.
+of Appendix Fig. 4.
 A very small decline in participation occurs, even though a drop of over 40 percentage points would be expected under full-crowd out.
 Instead, the empirical distributions of employees hired before versus after 2010 are nearly identical until around the median contribution rate.
-Above the median, the distributions diverge, with evidence of full crowd-out: the post-2010 distribution closely tracks the full crowd-out benchmark (dashed red line) of 5 pp.28
+Above the median, the distributions diverge, with evidence of full crowd-out: the post-2010 distribution closely tracks the full crowd-out benchmark (dashed red line) of 5 pp.

 To formally examine these distributional differences, we estimate quantile regressions at each percentile of the contribution rate distribution using the method of Firpo (2007).
 The regression specification mirrors equation (4), including the same covariates, estimated for each quantile q separately for employees below and above the median salary.
-The coefficient on Post in the qth regression indicates the change in y_q , the qth percentile of the unconditional voluntary contribution, between employees hired after 2010 to employees hired before.
-Appendix Figure A.11 presents the coefficient estimates on Post from each percentile, with the shaded region representing 95 percent confidence intervals.
+The coefficient on Post in the qth regression indicates the change in $y_q$ , the qth percentile of the unconditional voluntary contribution, between employees hired after 2010 to employees hired before.
+Appendix Fig. A.12 presents the coefficient estimates on Post from each percentile, with the shaded region representing 95 percent confidence intervals.

-The quantile regressions confirm the patterns documented in Figure 5.
-For employees below \$75,000 in salary, the changes are small, negative, and precisely estimated for 80 percent of the distribution of contributions, and then become noisier at the higher end (Figure A.11a).
-By contrast, for employees above \$75,000 in salary, reductions of around 5 pp occur between the 55th and 85th quantiles, as well as at some higher quantiles (Figure A.11b).
+The quantile regressions confirm the patterns documented in Fig. 4.
+For employees below \$75,000 in salary, the changes are small, negative, and precisely estimated for 80 percent of the distribution of contributions, and then become noisier at the higher end (Appendix Fig. A.12a).
+By contrast, for employees above \$75,000 in salary, reductions of around 5 pp occur between the 55th and 85th quantiles, as well as at some higher quantiles (Appendix Fig. A.12b).

 In summary, these results provide evidence of incomplete crowd-out for employees, with small shares responding with full crowd-out and a large share not responding noticeably.
-The overall shares of employees with each type of response is 17% with a full 5 pp reduction in saving (or active high savers, as we termed them in the Introduction); 8% ceasing to participate (active low savers); and 50% displaying little or no crowd-out (passive savers).29 The percentage of active high savers in our sample is very similar to that found in the analysis of a considerably smaller mandatory contribution in Denmark in Chetty et al. (2014).
-Moreover, the active high savers are largely higher earners (with little evidence of crowd-out at the low end of the distribution of contribution rates), and the active low savers are largely lower earners (with a larger share of low earners exhibiting passive responses).30
+The overall shares of employees with each type of response is 17% with a full 5 pp reduction in saving (or "active high savers"); 8% ceasing to participate (active low savers); and 50% displaying little or no crowd-out (passive savers).
+The percentage of active high savers in our sample is very similar to that found in the analysis of a considerably smaller mandatory contribution in Denmark in Chetty et al. (2014).
+Moreover, the active high savers are largely higher earners (with little evidence of crowd-out at the low end of the distribution of contribution rates), and the active low savers are largely lower earners (with a larger share of low earners exhibiting passive responses).

-$^{^{28}}$ Notably, the 5-pp crowd-out for this group lies at the upper bound of the theoretically predicted range, rather than the lower bound of 3.5 pp
+$^{28}$ Notably, the 5-pp crowd-out for this group lies at the upper bound of the theoretically predicted range, rather than the lower bound of 3.5 pp.

-$^{^{29}\}mathrm{The}$ remaining 25% of the sample did not make voluntary contributions in the first place.
+$^{29}$ The remaining 25% of the sample did not make voluntary contributions in the first place.